Are you wondering how to spend one day in Gibraltar from the cruise ship? Then you are in the right spot.

 The final stop on your Nature Reserve journey is the Moorish Castle.
 This medieval fortress dates back to the 8th century.
 The area offers breathtaking views of Gibraltar and its surrounding areas.

-Although much of the original structure has been destroyed by battles and natural disasters, it’s still a must-visit site for history lovers.
+Although much of the original structure has been destroyed by battles and natural disasters, you can still check it out.
+You’ll also find a small museum inside.

 After a day of walking through the Nature Reserve, head down to Grand Casemates Square.
 It lies in the heart of Gibraltar’s city center.